buviet/Untitled-drill-game-/Test.md

 -- Create the main frame
 local mainFrame = Instance.new("Frame")
 mainFrame.Name = "MainFrame"
-mainFrame.Size = UDim2.new(0.25, 0, 0.35, 0) -- Increased height to accommodate the text
+mainFrame.Size = UDim2.new(0.25, 0, 0.45, 0) -- Increased height to accommodate the new button
 mainFrame.Position = UDim2.new(0.5, -mainFrame.Size.X.Scale / 2, 0.5, -mainFrame.Size.Y.Scale / 2)
 mainFrame.AnchorPoint = Vector2.new(0.5, 0.5)
 mainFrame.BackgroundColor3 = Color3.new(0.8, 0.8, 0.8)